AnandJyrm/notes/linux/dev_files.md

 ## Useful /dev files

+These are device nodes which don't correspond to any physical devices (pseudo-device files)

 - /dev/null
 - /dev/zero
 - /dev/urandom
+- /dev/stdin, /dev/stdout, /dev/stderr

 ### /dev/null
 accepts and discards all input written to it; provides an end-of-file indication when read from.